 - We plan our itineraries to the best of our knowledge, but please know that there may be unexpected changes.
 We will do our best to inform you and support you, but please be flexible.

 - Information about the trip (please contact us for the below paperwork)

-- Copy of passport
+- Copy of your passport

 - Copy of your flight schedule to and from Mongolia

-- Signed liability release
+- Signed liability release (we will provide this)

-Please mail payments to: FIRE Projects, PO Box 22187, Flagstaff, AZ 86002, USA.
+- Payments can be mailed check to: FIRE Projects, PO Box 22187, Flagstaff, AZ 86002.